-After several minutes of drawing he suddenly sat upright as if he’d been jolted.
-It was like an icy hand reached out from a grave closed so long ago, touching him, sending a chill throughout the very core of his being.
+Roland continued to sketch, working on the finishing touches of his piece.
+After several minutes of drawing, he suddenly sat upright as if he’d been jolted.
+It was like an icy hand reached out from a grave closed so long ago, touching him, sending a chill throughout the very core of his soul.

-He looked around but save Mona and Leon, the owner and cook, the diner was empty.
-At 2:30 in the morning, the streets outside were just as barren.
-No headlights in motion, no pedestrians, only the endless dark of night which now seemed even darker with the broken streetlights.
-A lonely gloom filled the atmosphere this evening, which gave Roland an underlying feeling of restlessness.
+At that time in the morning, the streets of Ravensgate were just as barren.
+Few headlights in motion, even fewer pedestrians, only the endless dark of night which now seemed even darker with the broken streetlight out front.
+A lonely gloom filled the atmosphere, which gave Roland an underlying feeling of restlessness.

-A half-hour passed and Jack, another senior citizen although younger than Roland by six years, entered Leon’s 24-hour diner.
-The bells connected to the double doors sounded overly loud in the bludgeoning silence, startling Roland, who looked up from his sketchpad.
-He waved to Jack, who sauntered over to Roland’s usual booth in the far corner after exchanging pleasantries with Mona and ordering coffee – cream, no sugar.
+A half-hour passed and the bells connected to the double doors sounded overly loud in the bludgeoning silence, startling Roland, who looked up from his sketchpad.
+Jack, another senior citizen although younger than Roland by eight years, entered the diner.
+He waved to Jack, who sauntered over to Roland’s booth by the window.
+Jack exchanged pleasantries with Mona on the way and ordered coffee – cream, no sugar.

-Roland gave Jack a strange glare as the other man sat down.
-An odd and somewhat anxious look creased Roland’s face, as he studied Jack, adding more lines to the many already present.
-There was something strange about Jack that caused Roland to feel disturbed but he said nothing.
+Roland gave Jack a strange glare as he sat down.
+An odd and somewhat nervous look creased Roland’s face, as he studied Jack, adding more lines to the many already present.
+There was something strange about Jack that caused Roland to feel disturbed and anxious, but he said nothing.

-A stout man with a steel gray pompadour and sideburns, Jack had some trouble squeezing into the booth opposite Roland.
-His beer belly pressed against the edge of the table, Jack scooted into place with a grunt, the effort reflected in his expression.
+A stout man with a gray pompadour and sideburns, Jack had some trouble squeezing into the booth in the seat opposite Roland.
+His beer and burger belly pressed against the edge of the table, Jack scooted into place with a grunt, the effort reflected in his expression.

 “Whaddya say, Roland?
-You look a little pale tonight,” Jack greeted him as he still struggled to get comfortable.
+You look a little pale tonight,” Jack greeted as he struggled to get comfortable.
 Mona came by and set Jack’s coffee on the table.
-“Thanks, dear,” he said in a gravelly tone that was slow-roasted from years of smoking.
+“Thanks, dear,” he said in a gravelly tone from years of smoking.

 “Um…just a little gloomy in here tonight, that’s all.”
 Roland replied, voice taut with unease.
 He stopped drawing and quickly closed his sketchpad, not wanting Jack to see what he was working on.